-They, form, however, a very small minority of the human race.
+They form, however, a very small minority of the human race.
 The great mass of men is not capable of this kind of disinterested passion for anything whatever.
 On the other hand, they are open to offers.
-They can be threatened or bribed into a more or less nominal adherence to almost any creed which does not demand too much of them.\ Indeed, they like it rather than not; but some degree of consideration is essential.
+They can be threatened or bribed into a more or less nominal adherence to almost any creed which does not demand too much of them.
+Indeed, they like it rather than not; but some degree of consideration is essential.
 The real leading motives of the mass of mankind are personal prudence and passion.
 Their centre is self; and every religion which means to govern men must recognize this fact and appeal to personal motives.
-It does not become a spiritual power in the true sense of the word powerit cannot, that is to say, impose itself in invitos until it has practically solved this problem.
+It does not become a spiritual power in the true sense of the word power-it cannot, that is to say, impose itself in invitos until it has practically solved this problem.
 How Christianity, Mahommedanism, and Brahminism solved it we all know.
 Even Buddhism had, after a time, to set up its hell; but to the worldly, the selfish, the indifferent, Positivism has nothing whatever to say.
 Considered as an organized religion, it is superfluous to those who like it, and impotent as against those who like it not, and its attempts to attach new meanings to the word 'spiritual,' to arrogate to its professors spiritual power, to sit in the seats of the priests whom it helps to dethrone, are mere fictions meant to conceal its fundamental impotence.
 No Positivist has ever yet been able to answer the question, How do you propose to deal with a person who either thinks in his heart or says boldly with his lips, 'Tried by your standard, I am a bad and selfish man.
-I mean to as if the problem of life were a contested election and Mr. Stephen the agent of Omnipotence.'
-Where have I said that God is the author of all religions, or that He has made men 'simply to be threatened or bribed'?
-Where have I hinted that God attaches, or that men ought to attach, much moral significance to the nominal adherence of ordinary men to this creed or that?

-\ Mr. Harrison represents this passage as follows: 'The sensitive must be pained . . . to be told that "he" [the Creator] has simply made men to be threatened or bribed, for all the world be bad and selfish, and as for your spiritual power, I set it and you at defiance, and I shall take my own course in despite of you.' \ All that the Positivist can say to such a person is, 'For the present, take vour own course.
+I mean to be bad and selfish, and as for your spiritual power, I set it and you at defiance, and I shall take my own course in despite of you.'
+All that the Positivist can say to such a person is, 'For the present, take your own course.
 Our tastes differ.
 In time we shall be a majority, and then we shall persuade others to coerce you.'
 The answer to this is, 'I and people like me form the incalculable majority of mankind, and you will never persuade the mass of men or any mass of men till you can threaten them.
 Here and there a horse may be disposed to go by himself, but you cannot drive a coach without reins and a whip.
 Religious teachers who have no hold on the selfish must renounce the notion of being a power at all, either spiritual or temporal; for a power which can be defied with impunity is no power, and as for you, you will never be anything more than a Ritualistic Social Science Association.'